The dashboard that all CIOs expected

 Collaborator survey

-We provide you with an anonymous survey tool to assess stakeholder confidence in your current project.
-The higher the confidence level, the more likely your project will be a success.
-On the contrary, if it's low, you need to act fast.
-There's nothing worse than a completed project that doesn't meet the customer's needs.
+We provide an anonymous survey tool to assess the confidence of stakeholders in the adherence of the current project.
+The higher this level of trust, the more likely your project is to be a success.
+On the contrary, if it is weak, you have to act quickly.
+Nothing is worse than a project that is completed but does not correspond to the client's needs.

-With a single click, send the survey to everyone involved in the project.
-Do this at regular intervals and avoid unpleasant surprises in your project management.
+In one click, send the survey to all the people involved in the project.
+Do it at regular intervals and avoid unpleasant surprises in the management of your projects.

-Become a profit center rather than a cost center
+Become a profit center instead of a cost center

 Historically, the IT department has always been seen as a cost center.
-Formerly under the responsibility of the Finance Department, the IT department is now increasingly valued and has its place on company steering committees.
+Formerly under the responsibility of the Finance Department, the IT Department is now increasingly valued and has a place on company management committees.

 Transforming the IT department